dikortis/LetsTalkETC/Episodes/Episode_10.md

-know like Moses the guy who leads you to the promised land comes down with the tablets and tells you the 10 commandments and says I'll I'll take you there which can be quite good if you have a Steve Jobs but if you have a Jim
+know like Moses the guy who leads you to the promised land comes down with the tablets and tells you the 10 commandments and says  I'll take you there which can be quite good if you have a Steve Jobs but if you have a Jim
-Jones and you know probably hear how could I have a good day right so we we said well you know if we're going to get involved in this project what we ought to say as a differentiator for ET SI e versus etherion more frankly other projects like Bitcoin which follow a different development product
+Jones and you know probably hear how could I have a good day so we said well you know if we're going to get involved in this project what we ought to say as a differentiator for ETC e versus etherion more frankly other projects like Bitcoin which follow a different development product